On the Cosmological Stability of the Higgs Instability: Introduction

 It is well-known that the current measured values of the Higgs boson and top quark masses lead to the surprising and intriguing realization that, in the context of the Standard Model (SM) with no additional physics, our universe situates itself at the edge between stability and instability of the electroweak vacuum (for some recent studies, see Refs. \cite{Buttazzo:2013uya,Degrassi:2012ry,Elias-Miro:2011sqh}).

-The SM Higgs potential develops an instability well below the Planck scale, at an energy scale around $\Lambda \sim 10^{12}$ GeV\footnote{Such a value is estimated taking into account the new measurement of the top quark mass, obtained by combining the latest Particle Data Group average~\cite{ParticleDataGroup:2020ssz} with the new CMS result~\cite{CMS:2022kcl}.} (for a gauge-invariant definition of the instability scale, see Ref.~\cite{Espinosa:2016nld}), but with a lifetime which is comfortably and exceedingly longer than the age of the universe.
+The SM Higgs potential develops an instability well below the Planck scale, at an energy scale around $\Lambda \sim 10^{12}$ GeV\footnote{Such a value is estimated taking into account the new measurement of the top quark mass, obtained by combining the latest Particle Data Group average~\cite{ParticleDataGroup:2020ssz} with the new CMS result~\cite{CMS:2022kcl}, but see also Ref.~\cite{Khoury:2021zao} for a recent analysis.} (for a gauge-invariant definition of the instability scale, see Ref.~\cite{Espinosa:2016nld}), but with a lifetime which is comfortably and exceedingly longer than the age of the universe.